John Kay (poet born 1958): Magazines and publications

 During 2020 and into 2021 John Kay was a regular contributor to Pat Sissons' lunchtime radio programme on BBC Radio Solent, where he had over 40 poems broadcast.
 His most recent poetry collection (2019) is entitled 'She Stole My Northern Heart', published by A Million Ways Press.
-It has received great reviews and I believe a signed copy can be obtained from his website at 'johnkaypoet.co.uk' Kay has most recently been published in A Million Ways: The LOST/FOUND Issue and also been involved with a number of other publications; these include Poet in Profile, South 35, 2007, Interpreter’s House, South, Doors, Poetry File and his local newspaper, the Bournemouth Daily Echo.
+It has received great reviews and I believe a signed copy can be obtained from his website at 'johnkaypoet.co.uk' Kay has been published in A Million Ways and been involved with a number of other publications; these include Poet in Profile, South 35, 2007, Interpreter’s House, South, Doors, Poetry File 'The Frogmore Papers', 'Ink, Sweat and Tears' ‘Smoke’and his local newspaper, the Bournemouth Daily Echo.

 His first collection of verse, 'It Wouldn't Do' was published in 2008.
 His most recent collection 'She stole my northern heart' was published in 2019 by A Million Ways.

+He has performed at the Increase the Peace Festival, Arts By The Sea, Bournemouth and The Harmony Conference, Bournemouth University.

 Performance

 Kay has been actively involved with a number of readings locally and further afield, these include among others: